Charming Old Vilnius - Jewel of the Baltics

 Its name means "the other side of the river" in Lithuanian language.

-Among about 7,000 residents of Uzupis, 1,000 are being artists.
+Among about 7,000 residents of Uzupis, 1,000 are artists.

 Such a high concentration of creative people ensures that Uzupis is a living museum of art.

-I particularly liked the exterior of the St. Anne's Church - one of the oldest churches in Vilnius with its striking red-brick facade.
+I particularly liked the exterior of St. Anne's Church - one of the oldest churches in Vilnius with its striking red-brick facade.

 The church was built in 1500 and is a great example of both Flamboyant Gothic and Brick Gothic styles.

 The Cathedral of Vilnius is the main spiritual centre of Lithuania.
-Built in 1783, it is the finest example of the Neoclassical architecture.
+Built in 1783, it is the finest example of Neoclassical architecture.

 I was lucky to capture this picture of a light coming from a setting sun and reflecting from the cross.
-Now imagine a deeply religious person seeing this for the first time in late 18th century.
+Now imagine a deeply religious person seeing this for the first time in the late 18th century.
 Pretty convincing, eh?

 These young ladies, supposedly celebrating the end of the school year, asked me to take a picture on my camera.
 Ok, no problem, but I still don't understand why :) Have a good day, everyone!